Updated 16 June 2021

-Find full details of the national lockdown on GOV.UK.
+Find full details can be found on GOV.UK.

 Clinically extremely vulnerable people are no longer advised to stay at home, but you must continue to follow the national rules.